TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

  ![dn-profile](images/dn-profile.png)

-1. Select your Country.
+1. Select your `Country`.
-1. Select your Timezone.
+1. Select your `Timezone`.
 1. Click on `Generate API Key` (This needs to be done).
+1. Select your `Notification Language`.
-1. Change your Time Format to your liking.
+1. Change your `Time Format` to your liking.
 1. Don't forget to Save your Changes.

 ------

-## Notification Setup
+## Integration Setup

-Here, you can setup the following items:

-- Notifications Settings => Setup which notifications you want to receive.
+- Enable the integrations you want to use
-- Discord Settings => Setup your discord channels and your reactions and invite the bot into your channel.
+- Setup your discord server (required), invite the bot (required) and reactions (optional).

-### Notification Settings
+### Integration Settings

 ![dn-manage-integration-open](images/dn-manage-integration-open.png)